 - Passengers traveling with service animals will be pre-boarded

-- Animals will be denied transportation if they are too large or heavy to be accommodated in the cabin, the animal would pose a direct threat to the health or safety of others, or it would cause a significant disruption of cabin service.
+- Service animals will be denied transportation if they are too large or heavy to be accommodated in the cabin, the animal would pose a direct threat to the health or safety of others, or it would cause a significant disruption of cabin service.

-- Service and emotional support animals must remain under the control of the owner/handler at all times.
+- Service animals must remain under the control of the owner/handler at all times.
 An airport supervisor may require an out-of-control animal to ride cargo in a kennel and placed in the cargo compartment of the aircraft.